 Dorie Sternberg, Lab’43, donated the piece to the Smart, where it was installed in May and formally unveiled in June.

 Over the years, Sternberg and her late husband Paul cultivated a notable art collection in their home.
 They couldn’t resist Serra, who since the 1960s has revolutionized the genre of massive sculptural work—typically using steel in site-specific urban spaces.
-The Sternbergs commissioned Seattle Right Angles Propped for their yard and could admire it from their glass-walled kitchen every day.
+The Sternbergs commissioned Seattle Right Angles Propped for their yard and could admire it from their living room every day.

 After her husband passed away in 2004, Sternberg decided that she wanted to see some of her art donations placed in her lifetime, including the Serra sculpture.
 The work seemed destined to travel south: Sternberg (née Feitler), grew up near UChicago on Woodlawn Avenue, and her brother, Robert Feitler, Lab’45, X’50, is a former board chair of the Smart Museum.